mfxox/ILCC/readme.md

 ### Process data
-**Rosbag data need to be converted to the csv file in which points are in time order.**
 1. Make a folder for example named as __DATA__ and make the image and point cloud folders __DATA/img__ and __DATA/pcd__ respectively.
 1. Put panoramic images into  __DATA/img__ and point cloud files into  __DATA/pcd__.
 The files should be named like 00XX.png or 00XX.csv.
 1. Copy config.yaml to __DATA__ and modify config.yaml according to your situation.